-Chewy, crunchy, nutty – These Keto Nut Bars are the perfect no bake keto snack!
+Chewy, crunchy, nutty – These Keto Nut Bars are the perfect no bake keto snack and the perfect easy keto snacks for beginners!
 Chop, melt and stir then press into a tin, ready for a grab and go keto snack or breakfast on the go.

 Before you scroll to the recipe, below I’ve tried to answer any questions you may have, including storage tips, sourcing ingredients and substitutions